mathjax/MathJax-docs/web/components/input.rst

 --------------

 This is a minimal TeX input component.
-It includes the main TeX/LaTeX input parser, along with the base defintions for the most common macros and environments.
+It includes the main TeX/LaTeX input parser, along with the base definitions for the most common macros and environments.
 No other extensions are included, so no extensions are autoloaded, and you can not use ``\require``.
-For this component, you must expliciutly load the extensions you want to use, and add them to the ``packages`` array.
+For this component, you must explicitly load the extensions you want to use, and add them to the ``packages`` array.

 See the :ref:`tex-options` section for information about